 What Is a Vacuum Breaker?

-A vacuum breaker is one of several devices intended to prevent water being fed into a faucet from getting back into the potable water supply, by flowing back into the pipe supplying the water.
-Vacuum breakers do this by preventing back-flow and back siphoning from occurring.
+A vacuum breaker is one of several devices designed to prevent water that leaves the faucet from flowing back into the plumbing system.
+Vacuum breakers do this by preventing backflow and back siphoning from occurring.
 Any place where water is supplied for any use other than drinking water needs a vacuum breaker installed.
-State and federal laws require vacuum breakers be installed on outside spigots, commercial dish washing machines, mop-sink faucets, and dish sink sprayer hose spigots.
+State and federal laws require vacuum breakers be installed on outside spigots, commercial dishwashing machines, mop-sink faucets, and dish sink sprayer hose spigots.

-The dishwasher is being used a lot and as a result there is a negative pressure on the pipes supplying water to the mop sinks.
+The dishwasher is being used a lot, and as a result, there's negative pressure on the pipes supplying water to the mop sinks.
 The negative pressure causes the hose lying in the mop sink to pull the dirty water in the bottom of the mop sink back into the hose where it contaminates the fresh water.
-Vacuum breakers prevent this from happening.
+A sink vacuum breaker prevents this from happening.